-As the spiritual leader of the Roman Catholic Church, how could John Paul II have forgotten Mark 8:38?
+As the spiritual leader of the Catholic Church, how could John Paul II have forgotten Mark 8:38?

 If anyone is ashamed of me and my words in this adulterous and sinful generation, the Son of Man will be ashamed of them when he comes in his Father’s glory with the holy angels.

 Yet John Paul II was declared a saint along with John XXIII by the present pope on April 27, 2014.
 Was it a coincidence that tragedy struck three days before this historic canonization?
-A man was crushed to death by a crucifix erected in honour of John Paul II.
-Was it a coincidence that the unfortunate victim happened to live on a street named after John XXIII?
+A man was crushed to death by the crucifix erected in honour of John Paul II.
+Was it a coincidence that the unfortunate victim happened to live on the street named after John XXIII?

 There are two points to be noted from this tragic event:

 The curved crucifix was designed to humiliate Jesus.
 On this curved cross, Jesus was facing the ground at all times, bowing His head to show His subservience to all who stood before Him.

 The message given here is loud and clear—both John Paul II and John XXIII are undeserving of veneration.

 It is a sad fact that very few Catholics are aware of the doings of John Paul II or of the tragic incident.
 Had Catholics been aware of what John Paul II had done, would they have flocked to the streets of Rome to witness the so-called historic canonization?
 Sadly, there are many who believe that John Paul II is now a saint and will implore favours through his intercession.